beckzayi/javascript-react-roadmap/docs/react-install-scratch.md

 ## Install React and Webpack from scratch

 `npx create-react-app` provides a simple way to create React app.
-If intereted, we can create it from scratch and see what is inside.
+If interested, we can create it from scratch and see what is inside.

 Below are only brief steps.